ccwj1970/Pokemon/README.md

 ## Key Features

-- **Pronunciation of Pokémon Names:** Users can input the name of a Pokémon, and the app will pronounce it in Japanese, English, and Chinese (Taiwanese).
+- **Pronunciation of Pokémon Names:** Users can input the name of a Pokémon, and the app will pronounce it in Japanese, English, and Chinese (zh-TW).

 - **Basic Conversations in Japanese:** The app is equipped to handle basic conversations in Japanese, allowing users to engage in dialogue.